SEUNAKINTOLA/dnaCalculatorApi/README.md

-#ASSUMPTION#

--DNA
+#ASSUMPTION

+- DNA
     Deoxyribonucleic acid, more commonly known as DNA, is a complex molecule that contains all of the information necessary to build and maintain an organism.
 DNA is made of chemical building blocks called nucleotides.
     Each nucleotide consists of three components:
-●	a nitrogenous base: cytosine (C), guanine (G), adenine (A) or thymine (T) ●	a five-carbon sugar molecule (deoxyribose in the case of DNA) ●	a phosphate molecule / backbone
+    - 	a nitrogenous base: cytosine (C), guanine (G), adenine (A) or thymine (T)
+    -	a five-carbon sugar molecule (deoxyribose in the case of DNA)
+    -	a phosphate molecule / backbone

 - Gene
 The gene is the basic physical and functional unit of heredity.
 It consists of a specific sequence of nucleotides at a given position.
 The familiar Needle in Haystacks is analogous to Genes in DNA.
-A smallest sample of DNA is given below: dna = "GHJATGJTAAJFTGAJIDTCATGJKDFHYLOPTAAJATGTAADFD"
+A smallest sample of DNA is given below:

+dna = "GHJATGJTAAJFTGAJIDTCATGJKDFHYLOPTAAJATGTAADFD"

 - Codon
 To extract information from a DNA, we use codons.
 A codon is a sequence of three DNA or RNA nucleotides that corresponds with a specific amino acid or stop signal during protein synthesis.
 We have start and stop codons as shown below:
 - Start Codon:
     - ATG - sequence of Adenine, Thymine and Guanine

 - Stop Codons:
     - TAA - sequence of Thymine, Adenine, and Adenine.
     - TAG - sequence of Thymine, Adenine and Guanine.
     - TGA - sequence of Thymine, Guanine and Adenine.